-last LABEL
+last LABEL last EXPR last

-last

 The last command is like the break statement in C (as used in loops); it immediately exits the loop in question.
 If the LABEL is omitted, the command refers to the innermost enclosing loop.
+The last EXPR form, available starting in Perl 5.18.0, allows a label name to be computed at run time, and is otherwise identical to last LABEL.
 The continue block, if any, is not executed: